MicrosoftDocs/fabric-docs/docs/security/disaster-recovery-guide.md

 Lakehouse items from the original region remain unavailable to customers.
 To recover the functionality of an item, customers can re-create it in a new Lakehouse item in workspace C2.W2.
 We recommend two main approaches for recovering Lakehouse:

-Approach 1: Using custom script to copy Lakehouse delta tables and files.
+#### Approach 1: Using custom script to copy Lakehouse delta tables and files

 Customers can recreate Lakehouses by using a custom Scala script.